amankochhar/TicTacToe/README.md

 game given an initial status of the game.
 The initial status of the game is represented by a string of 9 characters.
 For example, the game status can be expressed using string “OOO_OX_XX".
 The program always plays the winning strategies and try to defeat the human player if possible.
+The program tries to play a maxmin strategy first.
+If the maxmin strategy is not beneficial it will play a minmax strategy to minimize the payoff of the other player.

 The sample input and output are shown below:
 Example 1: